 SECTION 2.
-Dual role employees will contribute 15% towards dependent monthly premium for WSFCA PPO Comp 1 insurance and traditional dental with orthodontia for the duration of this contract.
-The district will not pay for single role employees' dependent coverage.
-Single role employees will have the option to pay 100% of the monthly premium for WSFCA PPO Comp 1 insurance and traditional dental with orthodontia for their dependent(s) for the duration of the contract.
+Employees will contribute 15% towards dependent monthly premium for WSFCA PPO Comp 1 insurance and traditional dental with orthodontia for the duration of this contract.
 Dependent co-payments shall be made pre-tax, in accordance with section 125, as long as the Local is participating in the WSFCA Insurance.